A Marianist Parish

 Bro.
 Bill Grundish, S.M.

 Bro.
-Bill has been a Marianist brother for 56 years.
+Bill has been a Marianist brother for 70 years.
 He taught, counseled, and coached in Marianist schools for forty years.
 When he retired from high school teaching, he moved to Cincinnati.
-He lives in the Parish Rectory and has worked with Mercy Neighborhood Ministries as an Educational Specialist for the last eleven years.
+He lives with the St. Francis de Sales Marianist community and has worked with Mercy Neighborhood Ministries as an Educational Specialist for the last 24 years.
 He likes to walk and enjoys reading.

 Bro.
 Bob Donovan, S.M., MD